Skip to Main Content

 Northern California's proximity to some of the country's densest agricultural production gives any serious bar or restaurant in the region a structural advantage.
 The Central Valley, the Sonoma Coast, the Santa Cruz Mountains, and the Bay Area's own network of small producers all sit within a reasonable supply radius of Santa Clara County.
 Bars that lean into this geography can source fresh citrus, stone fruit, herbs, and locally produced spirits in ways that counterparts in, say, Chicago or New York cannot do as cheaply or as freshly.
 Restaurants anchored to this sourcing logic, from Single Thread Farm in Healdsburg to Blue Hill at Stone Barns in Tarrytown, have built their identities around it at the highest price tier.
 The same principle scales down to mid-tier bar programs when the operator chooses to apply it.

 The Stevens Creek corridor does not operate at French Laundry price points, and a bar like AnQi Shaken & Stirred is not competing with The French Laundry in Napa or Le Bernardin in New York City.
-Its peer set is local: places like Athena Grill and Birk's in the same Santa Clara market.
-Within that peer set, a drinks program that draws on California's agricultural depth represents a meaningful point of differentiation, assuming the sourcing is intentional rather than incidental.
+Its comparable set is local: places like Athena Grill and Birk's in the same Santa Clara market.
+Within that comparable set, a drinks program that draws on California's agricultural depth represents a meaningful point of differentiation, assuming the sourcing is intentional rather than incidental.

 Placing AnQi in Santa Clara's Dining Pattern